MAAP-Project/maap-api-nasa/README.md

 pip3 install -r requirements.txt
 ```

-### Comments:
+### Note: if experiencing any issue while running the above lines, consider to do the following steps:

-- Need to install post-gresql-server-dev-X.Y and libqp-dev:
+- install post-gresql-server-dev-X.Y and libqp-dev:

 ```
 sudo apt-get install postgresql